-4.8.50 bis AT-60 - The reference of the validation made by the Debtor Bank

-Description: This reference is given by the Debtor Bank to the e-Mandate after execution of the Debtor validation of the issuing/amendment/cancellation of the e-Mandate.
+4.8.50 bis AT-60 - The reference of the validation made by the Debtor Bank execution of the Debtor validation of the issuing/amendment/cancellation of the e-Mandate.
 It is received by the Creditor at the receipt of the result of the validation.
 It is stored by the Creditor as part of the Mandate data.
 It is transmitted as part of each Collection to the Creditor Bank up to the Debtor Bank.
 The Creditor or any other party must supply this reference to the Debtor Bank when a copy of the validation related data is requested from the Debtor Bank.